A-LevelMaths

 Master A-Level Maths Probability using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Probability is a branch of mathematics that deals with the likelihood of events occurring.
-It quantifies uncertainty and helps us make informed decisions based on the chances of various outcomes.
+It provides a framework for quantifying uncertainty and making informed decisions based on data.

 Key Concepts